Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 - Home decor

-What makes Etsy unique from other online selling sites is that it’s a marketplace for handmade products.
-Typically, you will only find creative products on Etsy.
+What makes Etsy unique is that it’s a marketplace for handmade products.
+Typically, you will only find creative products that are brand-new, although vintage or antique items are available as well.

-Even with those charges, Etsy is cheaper than eBay.
+Even with those charges, this craft marketplace is cheaper than eBay.

-- Pros: Can sell handmade and vintage items, create a personal store
+- Pros: Can sell handmade and vintage items, create a personal online store

 - Cons: Listing fee for each item, each listing is only active for four months